-The Aaron T. Beck Institute for Cognitive Studies at Assumption College is the only one of its kind in the Northeast – with support from Aaron T. Beck, the founder of CBT.
+The Aaron T. Beck Institute for Cognitive Studies at Assumption University is the only one of its kind in the Northeast – with support from Aaron T. Beck, the founder of CBT.
 The Institute regularly hosts events featuring world-renowned CBT practitioners.
 Students in the Clinical Counseling Psychology program can attend these events at no charge.

 Psy.D.
 Articulation Agreement

-Our articulation agreement with the Philadelphia College of Osteopathic Medicine (PCOM) provides a seamless transition for students who complete the Master of Arts Degree in Clinical Counseling Psychology at Assumption College from our program to the doctoral program in clinical psychology at PCOM which is accredited by the American Psychological Association.
+Our articulation agreement with the Philadelphia College of Osteopathic Medicine (PCOM) provides a seamless transition for students who complete the Master of Arts Degree in Clinical Counseling Psychology at Assumption University from our program to the doctoral program in clinical psychology at PCOM which is accredited by the American Psychological Association.

 Clinical Counseling Psychology Program Receives National Accreditation